trisulnsm/dinodoc/trisuldocs/docs/ag/webadmin/login.md

 - All login activity including inactivity timeout is logged (See *Admin &rarr; Tasks &rarr; User Auth Log*)

-> You can allow specific users to also login from multiple locations at
+> You can allow specific users to also login from multiple locations at a time